 Planting in containers either side of a garden gate or front door can help to mark the entrance to a space.
 Clipping the plants into balls or another shape adds further definition.
 While in the darker months wrapping in lights will allow your plants to have a year round presence.

 Boxwood shrubs planting can also be used to frame a door or a path.
 Drawing visitors in and helping to add grandeur to an entrance with boxwood shrubs.

 Boxwood shrubs can also be planted in window boxes.
 Here the plants are a low maintenance, high drama option.
 Varieties such as Heuchera, hardy in USDA zones 4-9, produce colorful foliage throughout the fall and winter months.

 Learning topiary may seem daunting but once you master a few basic shapes it is a great way to add humour as well as structure to your garden.

 Begin with basic shapes such as balls or spirals.
 Once these are mastered you can set your sights on creating a more adventurous garden sculpture.

-Boxwood is a great way to add year-round interest and color to a garden.
+Boxwood shrubs are a great way to add year-round interest and color to a garden.
 Planting alongside plants such as coneflowers, rhododendrons, peonies, roses, spire and ornamental or pampas grass can create particularly effective displays.